Topic: Romanesque & Gothic

 Between 1973 and 1991 Stephen continued to write scripts for TV programs about conservation on which he was also a presenter, published several books on the subject, recorded numerous audio guides for historical sites in the UK and completed design and project management work on numerous restoration projects in the UK.

 In 1991 he set up Monumental Trust Ltd, a not-for-profit body of which Weeks is a director, to undertake rescue projects of buildings, structures or landscapes in danger.
-First project was the acquisition of 9 redundant railway viaducts, for which new uses have been found.
+The first project was the acquisition of 9 redundant railway viaducts, for which new uses have been found.

 In 1995 Stephen started to work in Prague at the invitation of the Czech government, worked on strategies to regenerate deprived towns by starting a chain of restored castles to create regional tourism in the Republic, in the manner of the Spanish Paradores.